the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 <SomeComponent { ...props } />
 ~~~~~~~~

 There is one little thing that you should avoid.
 You pass all the props including the `isLoading` property, by spreading the object, into the input component.
-However, the input component might doesn't care about the `isLoading` property.
+However, the input component doesn't care about the `isLoading` property.
 You can use the ES6 rest destructuring to avoid it.

 {lang=javascript}
 ~~~~~~~~